wesbasinger/bottleboys/en/deploy/README.md

 Your code is now on GitHub.
 Go and check it out!
 You'll find it's in fine company – [Django](https://github.com/django/django), the [Bottle Boys Tutorial](https://github.com/wesbasinger/bottleboys), and many other great open source software projects also host their code on GitHub. :)

-# Setting up our blog on PythonAnywhere
+# Setting up our blog on Heroku

-> **Note** You might have already created a PythonAnywhere account earlier during the install steps – if so, no need to do it again.
+> **Note** You might have already created a Heroku account earlier during the install steps – if so, no need to do it again.

-{% include "/deploy/signup_pythonanywhere.md" %}
+{% include "/deploy/signup_heroku.md" %}

 ## Pushing our code to Heroku